My Tokyo Guide

 Main content starts here.

 Going for a walk along some of the rivers that flow through the concrete jungle that is central Tokyo is a great, scenic way to explore the city on foot.
 And you will be surprised by what you can encounter, from the traditional areas along the Sumida River to the trendy Meguro River area, the affluence near the Tama River, and the cooling nature of the Todoroki Valley.

-Explore Tokyo's old district of Asakusa, juxtaposed against the modern TOKYO SKYTREE®, as you wander along the Sumida River waterfront walkway to the sumo town of Ryogoku.
+Explore Tokyo's old district of Asakusa, juxtaposed against the modern Tokyo Skytree®, as you wander along the Sumida River waterfront walkway to the sumo town of Ryogoku.
 The stroll by itself would take about 30 minutes, though you should set aside at least half a day for the numerous points of interest on either riverbank and for cherry-blossom viewing in early spring.
-See the iconic Sensoji Temple, and shop and snack your way down the Nakamise souvenir street.
+See the iconic Sensoji Temple, and stop for a snack and some shopping at the Nakamise souvenir street.
 Later, stop by the laid back artisan neighborhoods of Kuramae and Asakusabashi, where the stylish and modern coexists alongside respected traditional handicraft businesses.
 At Ryogoku, learn about Japanese history at the Edo-Tokyo Museum and Sumo Museum, then sate your hunger by feasting on a “chanko nabe” hotpot that is the staple diet of sumo wrestlers.

 Start your journey along the Meguro River at the trendy Nakameguro area with its range of fashion shops and art galleries, as well as hip riverfront cafes and eateries.
 Be surprised by what you may find while exploring the stores tucked away inside the side streets.
 Stop for coffee along the way, and check out the Meguro Museum of Art.
 The riverside walk by itself takes about 30 minutes, though it is also possible to walk all the way to Gotanda and Osaki, both of which are on the JR Yamanote Line.
 If you are visiting in spring, the cherry tree-lined Meguro River turns a pretty shade of pink.
 Bask in the festival atmosphere as huge crowds descend on Nakameguro, where street food, beers, and rosé wine are the order of the day.